gruco0002/DelphiJSON/README.md

 end;
 ```

+## Examples and Documentation
+Examples and documentation can be found in the [EXAMPLES.md](EXAMPLES.md) file.
+Another good source for information is the interface part of the library's
+source code in the `DelphiJSON.pas` file and the test cases in the `Tests` folder.

 ## Further Information
 This project/library is licensed under the MIT License (see `LICENSE` file).
 If you find bugs, memory leaks or other errors feel free to open an issue.